balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 5. User B recognizes user A's acct URI as the identity of a trusted correspondent and validates the GMBC as originating from user A by discovering and retrieving user A's public entity key through {{I-D.miller-saag-key-discovery}}.

-6. User B observes that the GMBC indicates user A as the moderator for this group and sends a request (perhaps as an in-band extension to the instant messaging protocol) to user A for the GK used to encrypt the message sent in step 3.
+6. User B observes that the GMBC indicates user A as the curator for this group and sends a request (perhaps as an in-band extension to the instant messaging protocol) to user A for the GK used to encrypt the message sent in step 3.

 7. User A receives the GK request from user B, validates that user B was a member of the GMBC at the time the requested GK was created, and returns a copy of the GK created in step 3 with the keying material portion encrypted using the public entity key of user B.